aaronpowell/aaronpowell.github.io/src/content/posts/2019-01-24-golang-wasm-4-response-to-javascript.md

 });
 ```

-We pass a function as the large argument that thats two arguments, and error object and the output of the function executing successfully.
+We pass a function as the last argument that thats two arguments, and error object and the output of the function executing successfully.
 We'd then test if `err` contained anything, throw if it does, continue if it doesn't.

 This then got me thinking, would it be so bad to implement **that** as a pattern when it comes to talking to Go?
 It seems logical, because we're shelling out to another runtime, we shouldn't have to wait for it to complete before we continue on in our application, we should treat it like an async operation.